aplanos/dundie-awards/README.md

 ## Queues and Dead Letter Queue (DLQ) Definitions

+All the following queues can be accessed at the rabbitMq Console portal using the url: http://localhost:15672/#/queues Login using the credentials guest/guest

 ### activity-create-queue
 - Handles messages related to the creation of activities.
 - Ensures that activity-related events are processed asynchronously and reliably.